 The main aim of a client’s need to develop a software product is for it to fulfill certain requirements for the final user.
 For instance, an app being able to send messages from one side to another who receives it; is its functionality known as user requirements.
 For the product to fulfill all the requirements, the client needs to fully and in detail describe their expectations and that is where the user acceptance criteria come in.

-Acceptance criteria is a formal list that fully narrates user requirements and all the product scenarios put into the account.
-It plainly describes conditions under which the user requirements are desired thus getting rid of any uncertainty of the client’s expectations and misunderstandings.
+Acceptance criteria s a formal list that fully narrates user requirements and all the product scenarios put into the account.
+It plainly describes conditions under which the user requirements are desired, thus getting rid of any uncertainty of the client’s expectations and misunderstandings.

 This approach states the intent of the client and not the solution, it is up to the team to understand them and ask for clarification where it’s complex and find the solution.